Who is covered by The Employment Standards Code?

 Where do employees who fall under federal labour laws file complaints?

 Employees who are covered federally fall under the Canada Labour Code, which is administered by Human Resources and Social Development Canada (HRSDC).
 They can be reached at 1-800-641-4049.

-Are self-employed people/independent contractors covered by The Employment Standards Code?
+Are self-employed persons/independent contractors covered by The Employment Standards Code?

-No, self-employed people/independent contractors people are not covered by The Employment Standards Code, but this type of employment relationship can be complicated.
+No. Self-employed persons/independent contractors are not covered by The Employment Standards Code, but this type of employment relationship can be complicated.
 The nature of the relationship between both parties would determine whether someone is truly an independent contractor.
 Several details need to be considered, such as:

 Are people employed in agriculture covered by Employment Standards legislation?

 Many employees working in agriculture are covered by Employment Standards legislation, but there are still some exceptions.
 Employees working on a farm owned by a family member are excluded from most standards.
 Other employees working in agriculture are covered by some or all standards.
 See the Agriculture fact sheet for more information.

 Can employers or employees agree to lower provisions than those outlined in the legislation?

 No. The legislation sets the minimum standard for all employers and employees.
 They cannot agree to minimum standards that are less than those set out in the law.
 Some provisions allow employers and unions to agree to different terms in a collective agreement.

 Are all aspects of employment law covered by The Employment Standards Code?